mityax/spdl-southpark-downloader/README.md

 # spdl.py
 Download full south park seasons and episodes.
 Provides a **command line interface** and can also be imported as a **python southpark library**.
-This script is designed to be as fast, as easy to use and as independent as possible.
+This single-file script is designed to be as small, as fast, as easy to use and as independent as possible.

 ## Requirements - What do I need?
  * Python 3 – [How to install?](https://realpython.com/installing-python/)